alex1lazar/portfolio/src/assets/carturesti/Carturesti ro.md

 ## Conclusion

 It's clear that Carturesti has mastered how to design a bookstore.
-Their 57 stores are places where people spend time exploring, sipping tea, having conversations while reinforcing a positive behaviour, reading.
-No purchase pressure, simply places where they're encouranged to through thoughtful design to read more.
+Their 57 stores are places where people spend time exploring, sipping tea, having conversations.
+All while reinforcing a positive behaviour and personality trait "I'm a reader".
+No purchase pressure from Carturesti, simply places where they're encouranged to through thoughtful design to read more.

 But for now, the gap between what current generations expect and how Carturesti approaches online mediums grows larger.

 When core demographics spend so much time in mobile apps, are more prone to buy from brands that offer personalization, this stops being a simple missed opportunity.
 It becomes strategic vulnerability.

 The design I created for an imaginary Carturesti mobile app doesn't take away from what makes them unique.
 Instead, it extends their brand and attentive approach to where their audience spend time: online.
-The result is simply not related to pure UX.
+The result is simply not related to pure UX improvements.
 This is a pathway to increased happinness, engagement, and loyalty to a generation that expects better experiences online.
-And thus, these all lead to a rise in sales.
+And thus, these all lead to a rise in sales making Carturesti more economically robust.